 0.10 – 0.40

-The smaller of diamond carats, these stones are more affordable, and smaller in weight.
+The smaller the diamond carats, the stones are more affordable, and smaller in weight.
 Stones in this range may be smaller than 5mm across but still possess a glamorous brilliance and clarity.
 Wedding bands or eternity rings crafted with stones of this size and weight make perfect stacking rings as they can be paired with higher-carat jewels.
 A stone of this weight offers a more minimalist style and is often preferred by those looking for something dainty or simple.

 0.50 – 0.90